mmlt/apigw/README.md

 ## Run

-Apigw is configured by yaml file, see `configYaml` in apigw_test.go for an up-to-date example.
+Apigw is configured by yaml file, see `configYaml` in apigw_test.go for an example.

 ## Development
+Prereqs: GO 1.12 or later, GOBIN in path

 ### Run tests
 See Makefile on how to run tests.